ntclark/PostScript/PostScriptInterpreter/Readme.md

 I have no problem giving you an installer for that print driver.
 Simply ask and you shall receive, send an e-mail to Nate@EnVisioNateSW.com.

 As a real world example of this, consider configuring the print driver I mention to launch the [HostPostscript](../HostPostscript) executable from this repository.
-If you do that, you can print any document whatsoever, and immediately render it to your screen, out of the box today.
+If you do that, you can print any document whatsoever, and immediately render it to your screen.

 ## Analyzing data in/from PDF files